-Figure 59 shows the flow diagram implemented in the LEON-G100 / LEON-G200 modules for the Smart Temperature Supervisor.
+Figure 53 shows the flow diagram implemented in the LEON-G100 modules for the Smart Temperature Supervisor.

-Figure 59: Smart Temperature Supervisor (STS) flow diagram
+Figure 53: Smart Temperature Supervisor (STS) flow diagram

-3.10.2 Threshold Definitions
+3.12.2 Threshold definitions

-When the application of wireless module operates at extreme temperatures with Smart Temperature Supervisor activated, the user should note that outside the valid temperature range the device will automatically shut down as described above.
+When the cellular module application operates at extreme temperatures with Smart Temperature Supervisor activated, the user should note that outside the valid temperature range the device will automatically shut down as described above.

-The input for the algorithm is always the temperature measured within the wireless module (Ti, internal).
+The input for the algorithm is always the temperature measured within the cellular module (Ti, internal).
 This value can be higher than the working ambient temperature (Ta, ambient), since (for example) during transmission at maximum power a significant fraction of DC input power is dissipated as heat This behavior is partially compensated by the definition of the upper shutdown threshold (t{+2}) that is slightly higher than the declared environmental temperature limit.

-Table 37 defines the temperature thresholds.
+Table 36 defines the temperature thresholds.

-Symbol Parameter Temperature Remarks t {.2} Low temperature shutdown -40 °C Equal to the absolute minimum temperature rating for the wireless module t -1 Low temperature warning -30 °C 10°C above t 2 t +1 High temperature warning +85 °C 15° C below $t{,2}$.
-The higher warning area for upper range ensures that any countermeasures used to limit the thermal heating will become effective, even considering some thermal inertia of the complete assembly. t +2 High temperature shutdown +100 °C Equal to the internal temperature Ti measured in the worst case operating condition at typical supply voltage when the ambient temperature Ta in the setup "A" described below equals the absolute maximum temperature rating
+Symbol Parameter Temperature Remarks t2 Low temperature shutdown -40 °C Equal to the absolute minimum temperature rating for the cellular module t_1 Low temperature warning -30 °C 10°C above t.
+2 t +1 High temperature warning +85 °C 15°C below $t{{+2}}$.
+The higher warning area for upper range ensures that any countermeasures used to limit the thermal heating will become effective, even considering some thermal inertia of the complete assembly. t +2 High temperature shutdown +100 °C Equal to the internal temperature Ti measured in the worst case operating condition at typical supply voltage when the ambient temperature Ta equals the absolute maximum temperature rating

-Table 37: thresholds definition for Smart Temperature Supervisor
+Table 36: thresholds definition for Smart Temperature Supervisor